ElcoLuijendijk/georef_fracture_traces/readme.md

 ## Dependencies

-The notebook uses Python 3.x and a number of additional Python packages: numpy, matplotlib, pandas, geopandas, scipy, shapely, sympy.
+The notebook requires [Jupyter](https://jupyter.org/), [Python 3.x](https://www.python.org/) and a number of additional Python packages: numpy, matplotlib, pandas, geopandas, scipy, shapely and sympy.

 The easiest way to install these it to use [Anaconda Python](https://www.anaconda.com/products/individual).